sharthgouli/Independence-Day-Quiz/README.md

 ## 📥 How to Play

-1. Visit the quiz page: [India Knowledge Challenge](https://sharthgouli.github.io/Independence-Day-Quiz/)
+1. Visit the quiz page: [Live Demo](https://sharthgouli.github.io/Independence-Day-Quiz/)
 2. Enter your **Name** and **Age** to start the quiz.
 3. Answer each question within 10 seconds.
 4. View your score at the end and check the leaderboard.